jakubBab/logger-app/README.md

     $handler->handle($record);
 }
 ```
-Complexity would be O(k) where k is the number of current records.
+Complexity would be O(k) where k is the number of handlers "eligible" to handle current record